 Table 4.
-Brief Table 4.
+Brie Table 4.
 Brief Descriptions of Measures Measure 1 Measure 2 Outcome 1 The Force Concept Inventory will be administered to all PHYS 241 or PHYS 211 students as a pre/post exam.
 This exam, developed using physics education research, is a standard test used across the country and allows comparison of TU student results with other institutions.
 The Concepts Survey in Electricity and Magnetism (CSEM) exam will be administered to all PHYS 242 students as a pre/post exam.
 This exam, developed using physics education research, is a standard test used across the country and allows comparison of TU student results with other institutions.
 Outcome 2 Students are required to submit written reports for the experiments performed in PHYS 341.
 One report will be chosen to assess the ability of students to communicate in written form.
 The "Introduction" and "Conclusion" sections will be evaluated to assess this outcome.
-Students will be assessed on oral presentations given in the PHYS 385 Physics Seminar course.
-Outcome 3 Students in PHYS 320 will be required to write a paper on their career goals which explicitly discusses the interdisciplinary nature of the area of interest in biophysics.
-Students in PHYS 385 will be required to give a presentation on a topic related to biophysics.
+Students will be assessed on oral presentations given in PHYS 385 or ASTR 385.
+Outcome 3 A common assignment will be used in PHYS 305 which demonstrates the ability of students in the Computational Physics concentration to use technology to solve a theoretical physics problem.
+Students in the Computational Physics concentration will be expected to investigate two or more computational methods to solve the problem.
+Students in the Computational Physics concentration will be assessed on a final project in PHYS 460.